Kindred — Collaboration Layer

 At some point somebody asks:

-Is this the latest one?
+Is this the latest version?

 Or: